Getting Shot in the Face With a GRENADE LAUNCHER!!! Ft. Donut Operator!

 Frequently Asked Questions

-What less-lethal options were tested in the video?
+What types of less-lethal force options were tested in the video?

-The video tested a range of less-lethal options including a cattle prod, a steel whip, Byrna SD launchers with kinetic and OC/CS projectiles, and 40mm grenade launcher rounds such as chalk and foam baton types.
+The video tested a range of less-lethal options, including a cattle prod, steel whip, Byrna SD launcher with .68 caliber projectiles, 12-gauge kinetic rounds, and 40mm grenade launcher rounds such as chalk and sponge/foam baton types.

 More Tactical & Gear Videos You Might Like